Updated May 11, 2026 § For Pets

 AirTag Bluetooth location tracking on Apple Find My network map

-When Neither Is the Right Choice
+When Is Neither the Right Choice?

 Here’s the thing most comparison articles won’t tell you: neither PitPat nor AirTag is a real GPS tracker.